-- ABC Permit holders must buy malt beverages and wine only from North Carolina licensed wholesalers. - Mixed Beverage Permittees must buy all spirituous liquor from an assigned ABC Store so the mixed beverage tax can be charged on each container and the appropriate stamp affixed. - Retail permittees must keep alcoholic beverage invoices for at least three years.
-These records must be kept separate from other invoices; invoices shall be kept on the licensed premises, unless exceptions made. - Retail permittees may not buy alcoholic beverages on credit they must pay on delivery. - Retail permittees may not have any financial or wholesale business association with any spirituous liquor, beer, wine wholesaler, importer, or manufacturer, or vice versa. - Retail permittees may not enter into any agreement to sell any particular brand(s) of alcoholic beverages to the exclusion of another brand. - Malt beverage and wine wholesalers may not give, lend, or rent any fixtures, equipment or supplies to retail permittees.
-However, they may sell certain supplies on a cash basis at fair market value. - Wholesalers may build, rotate and restock displays and price products for the retailer of their own brands only. - Manufacturers and wholesalers may not make any sale of an alcoholic beverage dependent upon the purchase of any other product. - Retail permittees may sell or use novelties to advertise the trade name of an alcoholic beverage (such as T-shirts or hats), but must buy them at market price. - Wholesalers may provide point of sale advertising materials or brand signs to the retailer, as long as they have no value other than advertising.
+• Retail permittees must buy malt beverages and wine only from North Carolina licensed wholesalers.

+• Mixed Beverage permittees must buy all spirituous liquor from a local ABC Store so the mixed beverage tax can be charged on each container and the appropriate stamp affixed.

+• Retail permittees must keep alcoholic beverage invoices for at least three years.
+These records must be kept separate from other invoices.
+Alcohol invoices shall be kept on the licensed premises, unless the permittee requests, and the Commission approves, for the invoices to be kept off site.

+• Retail permittees may not buy alcoholic beverages on credit - they must pay on delivery.

+• Retail permittees may not have any financial or wholesale business association with any spirituous liquor, beer, wine wholesaler, importer, or manufacturer, or vice versa.

+• Retail permittees may not enter into any agreement to sell any brand(s) of alcoholic beverages to the exclusion of another brand.

+• Malt beverage and wine wholesalers may not give, lend, or rent any fixtures, equipment or supplies to retail permittees.
+However, they may sell certain supplies on a cash basis at fair market value.

+• Wholesalers may build, rotate, and restock displays and price products for the retailer of their own brands only.

+• Manufacturers and wholesalers may not make any sale of an alcoholic beverage dependent upon the purchase of any other product.

+• Retail permittees may sell or use novelties to advertise the trade name of an alcoholic beverage (such as T-shirts or hats), but must buy them at market price.

+• Wholesalers may provide point of sale advertising materials or brand signs to the retailer, if they have no value other than advertising.
 They cannot be customized for the retailer.
-Industry representatives can give usable items like coasters to retailers who use them under drinks for consumers.
+Industry representatives can give usable items, like coasters, to retailers who use them under drinks for customers.